ImperialCollegeLondon/ReCoDE_rnaseq_pipeline/docs/running_simple_local_pipeline.md

 Having briefly discussed each stage of the pipeline, we can begin to put the stages together.
 We could run each stage by hand from the command line, but this would become time-consuming if we had many samples and it would be difficult to record the steps we took.
 Instead, we will put together a script (`workflows/simple_local_pipeline.sh`) and run our entire analysis using a single command.
 The following section describes each stage of the `workflows/simple_local_pipeline.sh` script, before showing you how to run it from the command line.

-The first key step in the pipeline script is to activate our conda environment, using the following code:

 ```
 conda activate recode_rnaseq